How to file a claim for division of property after divorce. How to apply for division of joint property after divorce

 Results

-• To reduce the waste of money and time, it is better to draw up a peace agreement certified by a notary;
+• To reduce waste of money and time, it is better to draw up a peace agreement certified by a notary;

 What is shared and what is not